 ¶1.
 And when they were drawing near to Jerusalem, to Bethsphage and Bethany, at the Mount of Olives, he sent two of his disciples,

-2. and told them, “Go on to the village that’s ahead of you, and immediately as you enter it, you’ll find a colt tied, on which no one has sat.
+2.and told them, “Go on to the village that’s ahead of you, and immediately when you go into it, you’ll find a colt tied, on which no man has sat.
 Untie him, and bring him to me.

 4. So they went away, and outside in the street, they found a colt tied by a door, and they untied him.

-5. And some of those standing there said to them, “What are you doing, untying the colt?”
+5. And some of those standing there were saying to them, “What are you doing, untying the colt?”

 6. They answered them just as Jesus had commanded, and they gave them permission.

-7. Then they brought the colt to Jesus, and they put their garments on him, and he sat on him.
+7. Then they brought the colt to Jesus, and they put their garments on him, and he sat upon him.

 8. And many strewed their garments on the road, but others began cutting leafy branches off the trees and spreading them on the road.

 9. And those who were going before him, and those following, kept on crying out, saying, “Hosannah!
 Blessed is he who comes in the name of the Lord!

 10.Blessed is the kingdom of our father David that is coming in the name of the Lord!
 Hosannah in the highest!”